-- I felt burnout when I had too much to do, too little time, too much pressure.
+- I felt burnout when I had too much to do, too little time, and too much pressure.
 We discuss this in some PDs

-- Burnout comes from not enough time.
+- Burnout comes from not having enough time.
 Teachers need to feel supported and know when to let things go!
 It’s so hard!

 - No time to plan – all taken with PD – and evaluations that do not help build but only tear down.